Child Support Enforcement Options

 When Child Support Payments Lapse

-After proving that they're entitled to child support payments and didn't receive them, the custodial parent must attempt to collect the back child support payments from the noncustodial parent.
-Every state's family code or statute has several different child support enforcement options, including the following:
+The custodial parent shows that they have an existing order that entitles them to support.
+They also show that they didn't receive the payments.
+Then they attempt to collect the back child support payments from the non-custodial parent.
+Every state has a statute that provides different child support enforcement options, including the following:

-- Tax Refund or Benefit Interception: The child support agency can take any payments the government owes the non-custodial parent and apply it directly to child support.
-Tax refunds, social security checks, and lottery winnings are all susceptible to interception.
+- Income Tax Refund or Benefit Interception: Federal law allows this rule.
+A child support agency can take any payment the government owes the non-custodial parent and apply it to child support.
+Tax refunds, Social Security checks, and lottery winnings are all susceptible to interception.

-- Liens and Attachments: Child support enforcement can also "attach" any of the non-custodial parent's property through liens.
-This means that the government owns part of the property, and the non-custodial parent cannot sell the property without paying the government.
-Real estate, cars, and bank accounts can all be attached.
+- Liens and Attachments: Child support enforcement can also attach any of the non-custodial parent's property through liens.
+This means that the government owns part of the property.
+The non-custodial parent cannot sell the property without paying the government.
+This applies to real estate and personal property, such as cars and bank accounts.

-- Passport Denial: As an incentive for the non-custodial parent to pay child support, the government will deny him a passport as long as the child support remains unpaid.
-This has the added benefit of ensuring he will not leave the country.
+- Passport Denial: The government denies a passport to the non-custodial parent as an incentive to pay child support.
+The denial is in effect as long as the child support remains unpaid.
+It has the added benefit that the paying parent won't leave the country.

-- License Suspension: If the non-custodial parent requires a license to work, child support enforcement can suspend the license until child support is paid.
+- License Suspension: Child support enforcement can suspend occupational licenses.
 This includes driver's licenses in some instances.

 - Jail Time: When all else fails, there may be an option to send the non-custodial parent to jail.
+They are in contempt of court.
 This may only occur after an enforcement hearing before a court.
-This is a last resort, since many states would rather find some way for the non-custodial parent to pay child support, which can't happen if they're incarcerated.
+States use this as a last resort.
+It's preferable to find a way for the parent to pay.

 Explore Your Child Support Enforcement Options: Contact a Lawyer